Happy New Year This Fall Season

 Arms and fingers and legs and toes.
 Nothing left but the moss covered remnants.
 Woodpeckers still poke around the crevices but now that the lifeline has been felled, they only visit intermittently.
 Moved on, just like the humans.
 The grubs will move their parasitism on to another host, one that is not in a coma.

-For more specifically on Garry Oaks and, generally, on the subject of one, see also:
+For more on Garry Oaks and on the power and possibility of one, see also:

 The Power of One in a World of Many